14all-agency/shopify-llms-txt-directory/https-www-littlebambinos-co-nz.md

   Image: https://cdn.shopify.com/s/files/1/0604/4077/files/Pink-Steel-TRYBIKE-Little-Bambinos-1.webp?v=1758504772
   Price: $299.95 NZD
 - [TRYBIKE - Steel Blue](https://www.littlebambinos.co.nz/products/trybike-steel-blue): Trybike is a versatile 2-in-1 tricycle and balance bike made from durable steel.
 Designed for children from 18 months old, it begins as a low tricycle offering stable support.
 When ready, it effortlessly converts to a balance bike, helping kids develop balance skills.
 Its unique footrest encourages coordination, making the transition to a pedal bike smoother—without the need for training wheels.
 Learning to ride has never been more enjoyable and confident.
-  Updated: 2025-09-30T01:41:31Z
+  Updated: 2025-11-02T23:08:07Z
   Vendor: Trybike
   Product Type: Bikes & Scooters
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0604/4077/files/Blue-Steel-TRYBIKE-Little-Bambinos-1.webp?v=1758505048
   Price: $299.95 NZD
-- [TRYBIKE - Steel Grey](https://www.littlebambinos.co.nz/products/trybike-steel-grey): Trybike is a versatile 2-in-1 tricycle and balance bike made from durable steel.
+- [TRYBIKE -  Grey Vintage Trybike](https://www.littlebambinos.co.nz/products/trybike-steel-grey): Trybike is a versatile 2-in-1 tricycle and balance bike made from durable steel.
 Designed for children from 18 months old, it begins as a low tricycle offering stable support.
 When ready, it effortlessly converts to a balance bike, helping kids develop balance skills.
 Its unique footrest encourages coordination, making the transition to a pedal bike smoother—without the need for training wheels.
 Learning to ride has never been more enjoyable and confident.
-  Updated: 2025-09-30T01:41:30Z
+  Updated: 2025-11-03T08:19:26Z
   Vendor: Trybike
   Product Type: Bikes & Scooters
   Availability: Available